Other PDF Profile

 The Abkhazian highly value hospitality.
 A guest is given the same respect as a father or grandfather and is seated at a place of honor at the table.
 The arrival of a guest is accompanied by a ritual feast.
 Over wine, hosts and guests go through rounds of toasts, honoring each other and getting to know each other better.
 Providing hospitality in this way is a source of family pride.

-What are Their Needs?
+What Are Their Needs?

-The Abkhazian of Turkey desperately need to hear of the Savior.
+The Abkhazians of Turkey desperately need to hear of the Savior.
 Turkey is officially a secular state with a limited amount of religious freedom.
 Therefore, Christians are not completely free to share their faith.

-* Ask the Lord to soften the hearts of Turkey's governmental leaders towards the preaching of the Gospel.
+Ask the Lord to soften the hearts of Turkey's governmental leaders towards the preaching of the Gospel.